- Prep Time:

 There’s no question that my family’s opinion on a recipe is the biggest factor in determining whether a given recipe will end up on the blog or not.
-Given how much my youngest daughter loved the spinach in this creamy salmon and spinach dish meant this recipe was a shoo-in.
+Dishes with flavorful sauces likes this mahi-mahi with Thai coconut curry sauce always tend to fare well with the judges/kids.
+Given how much my youngest daughter loved the sauce in this creamy salmon and spinach dish meant this recipe was a shoo-in.
+The fact that there’s spinach in the dish was a huge bonus.
 Getting her to eat spinach can be a challenge.

 A quick look at my recipe index showed that the last time I met that challenge was a year ago with the lemon gnocchi with spinach and peas recipe.
 So, yes, I’m excited about this one.
 The fact that it can be done in 30 minutes or less, is a one-pan dish, has a healthy protein, and requires me to chop only one ingredient is a win-win for everyone.